dreyydk/carmanager-api/README.md

 <h1 align="center">CarManager API</h1>

-An Rest API capable of creating and communicating with a database containing information about cars and their brands.
+A Rest API capable of creating and communicating with a database containing information about cars and their brands.
 It can be very useful for developers aiming to create an application that involves this niche, such as a dealership website.

 ## Features